 Many of those of us who live abroad may find that we need to supply documents to our home embassy at some point.
-A recent example of this is that of a British friend of mine who is living in Barcelona and who recently had a baby.
-She needed to submit the child’s birth certificate as part of the process of applying for her first passport.
+A recent example of this is that of a British friend of mine who is living in Barcelona and had a baby there.
+She needed to submit the child’s birth certificate as part of the process of applying for her first British passport.
 The birth certificate issued by the Spanish authorities is in the Spanish language, as you may well expect, so she needed a certified English translation to be submitted along with the original.
-As you might have guessed, that’s we were we came in.
-This is just one example among many possibilities of when a certified translation is needed for submission to an embassy, and it’s not always our own country’s embassy.
+As you might have guessed, that’s where we came in.
+This is just one example picked from many possibilities of when a certified translation is needed for submission to an embassy, and it’s not always our own country’s embassy.
 Foreign nationals applying for a British visa or similar will also need to provide certified translations of their documents as part of the process, assuming they come from a non-English speaking country.
-This may seem fairly obvious and it is a very common occurrence when dealing with embassies, but in our experience they (British embassies and consulates, at least) are not very helpful at supplying information on what exactly is required when it comes to a certified translation, nor at pointing people in the right direction for where and how to go about getting one.
+This may seem fairly obvious and it is a very common occurrence when dealing with embassies, but in our experience, they (British embassies and consulates, at least) are not very helpful at supplying information on what exactly is required when it comes to a certified translation, nor at pointing people in the right direction for where and how to go about getting one.